pierrelambert/jrs-extra-samples/mongodb-city-sample/README.md

 author: Ernesto Ongaro

 ##Requirements
-* JRS >=5.0
+* JRS >=6.0
 * MongoDB >=2.4

 ##Instructions
 Import the database with `mongorestore --drop dump` and then import the repository contents.
-The repository contents are: